aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 ```

 Clients can be configured with authentication flows.
 Authentication flows allow users on a client to be authenticated
 with a user pool.
-Cognito user pools provide several several different types of authentication, such as, SRP (Secure
+Cognito user pools provide several different types of authentication, such as, SRP (Secure
 Remote Password) authentication, username-and-password authentication, etc. Learn more about this at [UserPool Authentication
 Flow](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-authentication-flow.html).